 Federal Work-Study (FWS) is a Federal Campus-Based Program that provides part-time, mostly on-campus jobs for students.
-Student work schedules are usually flexible and planned around the student’s class schedule.
-Click here for an in depth review of the Federal Work-Study Program .
+Work schedules are usually flexible and planned around the student’s class schedule.
+Click here for an in depth review of the FWS program .

 Complete the Free Application for Federal Student Aid (FAFSA) process.
-Students interested in work-study must indicate their interest when completing the FAFSA.
-When awarding aid, the UGA Office of Student Financial Aid (OSFA) will include the FWS amount for which the student is eligible on his or her Award in Athena which the student must then accept or decline.
-If accepted, the student must accept both fall and spring semesters.
-Students who accept an FWS Award in Athena are e-mailed information in a few days regarding how to access the FWS job list.
-It is the student’s responsibility to apply for and be hired into an FWS position before the deadline reflected on the FWS job list.
+Students interested in FWS must indicate their interest by answering ‘yes’ to question #31, “Are you interested in being considered for work-study?” when completing the FAFSA.
+When awarding aid, the UGA Office of Student Financial Aid (OSFA) will include the FWS amount for which the student is eligible on his or her award in Athena which the student must then accept or decline.
+If accepted, the student must accept both fall and spring semesters (if applicable).
+Students who accept an FWS award in Athena are emailed information within a few business days regarding how to access the FWS job website.
+It is the student’s responsibility to apply for and be hired into an FWS position.

-The maximum FWS award amount is $1,500 per fall and/or spring semester.
-The minimum award amount is $750 per fall and/or spring semester.
+For the 2019-2020 academic year, the maximum FWS award amount is $2,500 per fall and/or spring semester.
+The minimum award amount is $1000 per fall and/or spring semester.
 Wages are earned on an hourly basis and paid every two weeks.
 For more information regarding hourly wage rates, please click here (PDF).

 - meet all the Basic Student Eligibility criteria, and